 History of the Arizona State Climate Office

 On March 20, 1973, Robert White, Weather Bureau Chief and first Administrator of the National Oceanic and Atmospheric Administration (NOAA), sent a letter to Governor Williams notifying him that NOAA was terminating the Federal State Climatology Program.
 Up to that point, a National Weather Service Climatologist performed the role.
-Paul C. Kangeiser of the National Weather Service Phoenix office was the last National Weather Service Climatologist for Arizona.
+Paul C. Kangieser of the National Weather Service Phoenix office was the last National Weather Service Climatologist for Arizona.

 On April 6, 1973, Governor Williams sent a letter to President Schwada at ASU asking that the State Climatologist be housed at Arizona State University.
 President Schwada accepted this request on May 9, 1973.
 The Arizona Board of Regents approved the office in September, 1973.
 Governor Williams appointed Robert Durrenberger from ASU Department of Geography as the first Arizona State Climatologist on July 25, 1974.
 Successive appointed Arizona State Climatologists were Dr. Anthony Brazel (1979-1999), Dr. Russell Vose (1999-2001), Dr. Andrew Ellis (2001-2007), and Dr. Nancy Selover (2007-2021).